kinkscene/kinkscene.github.io/content/notes/Thee Stork Club.md

 - bar
 ---

 Thee Stork Club is a bar in Oakland's Koreatown neighborhood.
-They host the [[notes/T-Slur Thursdays|T-Slur Thursdays]] event.
+They host the [[T-Slur Thursdays]] event.

 # Links
 - [Main Website](https://theestorkclub.com)